top of page

 Gail Fulop

-An E-RYT 500 Kripalu Yoga Teacher, one of Gail's most memorable experiences was visiting Muktidam in 2019.
-Her attraction to the lineage began in 2008 when her time with Jody Myers (AYTT, Canada) opened the doors to this grounded and familiar Sadhana.
-She has remained connected to the lineage as there is such real spiritual depth here.
+An E-RYT 500 Kripalu Yoga Teacher and our Board's sole Canadian, one of Gail's most memorable experiences was visiting Muktidham in 2020.
+Her attraction to the lineage began in 2008 through Jody Myers (AYTT, Nova Scotia), then amplified with Amrit Desai in 2014.
+She has remained connected to the lineage because of its spiritual depth, and Bapuji's priority of LOVE.
+She is the founder of www.aninspiredpath.ca.

 "After many lifetimes, the man of wisdom finally turns to God, realizing that he is all that is.
 Rare, indeed, is that great soul."